MaterializeInc/materialize/doc/developer/platform/architecture-db.md

 * The CONTROL layer is expected to spin up threads, processes, containers for each user session, timeline, frontend, etc.

 Each of these layers needs to orchestrate its resources: spinning up, instructing, spinning down, etc.
-However, this orchestration is not required to by physically isolated.
+However, this orchestration is not required to be physically isolated.
 Until scaling requires, we can imagine each of these orchestrators co-located in the same process.

+When running on premise, orchestrators will manage their own threads and processes.
+When running in Materialize Cloud, orchestrators will communicate with a CLOUD OPERATOR to launch containers.
+See [Cloud Architecture](architecture-cloud.md).

 ### Roadmap to Platform